cotarr/irc-hybrid-client/postman/README.md

 * 8.13 Disconnect backend from IRC
 * 8.14 Clear the message cache.
 * 8.16 Terminate (Die) the backend web server.

+# Remote Login Collection

+Remote login is an optional irc-hybrid-client configuration that can use a remote Oauth 2.0 authorization server.
+Remote login postman exports are in a separate folder `postman/remote-login/`.
+See:  postman/remote-login/README.md